Buying the Right Variety

 If you want to grow your own tea, stick with a Chinese Camellia variety, says Ruhren.
 In Latin terms, that's Camellia sinensis var. sinensis, not to be confused with Camellia sinensis var. assamica, which is an Indian tea; Indian tea plants are less tolerant of the cold.
 "These are really easy plants to grow if winters are warm," he adds, "and I think most people would have an easy time growing them."
 Tea bushes grow best in zone 7 climates (mostly Southeastern states), which could be why the only domestic tea plantation in the U.S. is located just outside Charleston, South Carolina.
 But you can grow them just about anywhere as long as you keep them indoors or in a greenhouse in the winter, says Ruhren.

-More: Not-So-Guilty Pleasures: Finding Better Coffee, Tea, and Alcohol
+More: Finding the Best Coffee, Tea, and Alcohol

 Brewing Your Tea